Price to Earnings Ratio – Introduction and Interpretation

 Price to Earnings Ratio – Purchasing Stock in the Market

-As a company earns money it has to utilize those earnings in some fashion.
+As a company earns money, it has to utilize those earnings in some fashion.
 It may distribute the earnings to the shareholders via dividends or retain the money to continue expansion of operations or reduce debtMost commonly, both are exercised with earnings.
-Most companies will pay some of the earnings out as dividends and retain the balance to benefit the corporate financial situation.
+Most companies will pay some of their earnings out as dividends and retain the balance to benefit the corporate financial situation.
 As a buyer of stock, you are interested in your investment having the maximum earnings per share of stock.
-Evaluate the most recent history of this criterion, the price to earnings ratio is your best tool.
+Evaluate the most recent history of this criterion; the price-to-earnings ratio is your best tool.
 As the P/E decreases, it means that the price on the market per share is more valuable because there are greater earnings per share in comparison to the market price.
 The following chart illustrates this relationship:

 Per Share Earnings Stock Price P/E Ratio